reliese/laravel/README.md

 ### Configuration

-It is recommended that this package should only be used on a local environment for security purposes.
+It is recommended that this package should only be used on a local environment for security reasons.
 You should install it via composer using the --dev option like this:

 ```shell
 composer require reliese/laravel --dev